 The Defense Department’s testing office in July criticized the Manpack radio and recommended additional testing before Kendall’s office made a decision on whether to increase quantities.
 The radio, as configured in response to some of its earlier flaws, “demonstrated adequate” range, “but continued to demonstrate poor reliability,” Pentagon test director Michael Gilmore said today in an e-mailed statement.

 Kendall also gave other companies such as Harris Corp.
-(HRS) a chance to bid on the bulk of the 71,814 Manpack radios the Army intends to buy.
+(HRS:US) a chance to bid on the bulk of the 71,814 Manpack radios the Army intends to buy.
 In the memo, he directed the service to conduct a “full and open” competition for radios starting no later than July 2013.

 The second batch of radios will be used for testing and development until a decision is made on full-rate production and potential deployment in the field, Army spokesman Matthew Bourke said in an e-mailed statement.